canvas-ai/canvas-server/README.md

 $ cd /path/to/canvas-server
 # Stop the canvas server
 $ npm run stop # or npm run pm2:stop
-$ rm -rf ./node_modules # Ensure we have a clean plate
+$ rm -rf ./node_modules # Ensure we have a clean slate
 # Fetch the latest version of canvas-server from Github
 $ git pull origin main # or dev if you are feeling adventurous
 $ npm install